Skip to content

 Updated on by Georank team

-Suriname has a birth rate of 17.3 (annual births per 1,000 people) and a fertility rate of 2.25 (the average amount of children a woman would have during her lifetime).
+Suriname has a birth rate of 17.3 (annual births per 1,000 people) and a fertility rate of 2.25 (the average number of children a woman is expected to have over her lifetime based on current age-specific birth rates).

 In 1960, the fertility rate in Suriname was 6.59 children per woman — 2.93 times higher than in 2023.